neo4j-partners/amazon-cloud-formation-neo4j/custom-templates/neo4j-alb-with-ssl/README.md

-# AWS Network Load Balancer with SSL Termination
+# Neo4j behind an Application Load Balancer (ALB) with SSL/TLS

 ## Description

 This custom CloudFormation Template (CFT) provides a method of deploying Neo4j with a secure (SSL/TLS) connection between the client and the Network Load Balancer.
-All traffic after (or 'south') of the NLB will remain unencrypted, as will traffic between the Neo4j EC2 instances.
+All traffic after (or 'south') of the ALB will remain unencrypted, as will traffic between the Neo4j EC2 instances.

 ## Cloud Topology
 AWS Resources will be deployed as per the following diagram (this example depicts a 3 node Neo4j cluster):